-Fort Ticonderoga hosts the Fifteenth Annual Seminar on the American Revolution September 21-23, 2018, in the Mars Education Center.
-This weekend seminar focuses on the military, political, and social history of the American War for Independence.
+Fort Ticonderoga hosts the Sixteenth Annual Fort Ticonderoga Seminar on the American Revolution on September 20-22, 2019, in the Mars Education Center.
+This seminar focuses on the military, political, and social history of the American War for Independence.

 Teachers wishing to apply for a scholarship should download a PDF of the application below and send it to Rich Strum, Director of Education.
-The applicatiion deadline is August 15, 2018.
+The application deadline is August 15, 2019.

 Where to Stay

 Other Conferences and Symposia at Fort Ticonderoga

 Fort Ticonderoga offers a series of conferences and symposia throughout the year.